mattermost/mattermost-developer-documentation/site/content/integrate/apps/quick-start-js/_index.md

 node app.js
 ```

-Then run the following slash commands in our Mattermost server:
+Then run the following slash commands on your Mattermost server:

 ```
 /apps debug-add-manifest --url http://localhost:8080/manifest.json